FG vows to investigate fire outbreak in Kebbi TCN – The Sun Nigeria

 “During industrial actions, let us be civil and protect what belongs to the entire country.
 Whatever our feelings, whatever sympathy we have for anybody, it should not push us to destroy national assets.

-“The fire break in Kebbi, people are saying is sabotage, I’m not going to conclude that it is sabotage, but it looks like it.
+“The fire break in Kebbi, people are saying it’s sabotage, I’m not going to conclude that it is sabotage but it looks like it.
 How can three transformers catch fire simultaneously?

-“We have set up a high-level investigation panel to see what led to that fire outbreak and I can assure you that if any of our staff is found wanting, such staff will face the wrath of the law,” Adelabu said.
+“We have set up a high-level investigation panel to see what led to that fire outbreak and I can assure you that if any of our staff is found wanting, such staff will face the wrath of the law.”

 He commended the staff of the TCN, Osogbo, for their efforts and promised to ensure improved technology and better welfare to motivate them.